peteraiello/custom-react-accordion/README.md

 # Description

-A minimal and accessible accordion app, created using [Create React App](https://create-react-app.dev/) to help me understand more about the infrastructure of React.
+A minimal and accessible accordion app, created using [Create React App](https://create-react-app.dev/) to help me understand more about the ecosystem of React.

 # Get Started